A GUIDE TO RECLAIMED OAK FLOORING STYLES

 Simply, reclaimed wood is timber that has been used for a different purpose and is now to have a second life.

-Next, reclaimed wood has been cut many years ago and most of the movement that takes place within the structure and fibres has already happened.
+Next, reclaimed wood has been cut many years ago from virgin timber that has not been farmed and has had time to grow, producing a much denser grain.
+Most of the movement that takes place within the structure and fibres has already happened.
 This makes the timber far less likely to bow or cup, shrink or expand once it has been fixed to your floor.

 Lastly, the environment.
 This is becoming a major concern, year after year.
 Though there are organisations like ‘The Forestry Stewardship Council’ (FSC) that do sterling work, we all need to do our bit.
 Reclaimed wood is a beautiful thing and it would be scandalous to just discard a product that is often more suitable and beautiful than its younger counterpart.

-Our reclaimed oak floorboards come from Europe.
+Our reclaimed timber comes from Europe.
 They originate from the Balkans and most of the buildings that are deconstructed are situated on the Serbian Montenegro border.
 Virtually all the buildings that are reclaimed were agricultural buildings, some dwellings and others, grain stores and barns.

 Dressed oak still comes from reclaimed wood, however, the floor facing side has been cut to unearth a fresh oak face that has not been touched by sunlight or weathered from cleaning and such other treatment.

 This provides a fresher and lighter floor but has rays and other markings which give it more character than modern oak.
 It is worth mentioning that even though it looks similar to modern oak, this type of oak has usually come from much larger trees and been expanded and contracted multiple times during its use and thus stronger.
 However, if you are looking for an antique oak look, we would suggest going for a more rustic look.